HACKER SAFE certified sites prevent over 99.9% of hacker crime.

 Program Usage

 There are several possible explanations.
-One possibility is that the date ranges of the price series are different between Builder and TradeStation.
-It's also important to set the "Maximum number of bars study will reference" in TradeStation (Format Strategies, Properties for All) to the MaxBarsBack value listed in the Performance table.
+One possibility is that the date ranges of the price series are different between Builder and the trading platform.
+It's also important to set the "Maximum number of bars study will reference" in TradeStation (Format Strategies, Properties for All) to the MaxBarsBack value listed in the Results table.
+In MultiCharts, the value is entered under Format Signal, Properties ("Maximum number of bars study will reference").
 This will insure that the calculations start on the correct bar.
-Also note that Builder deducts the trading costs once per trade, whereas TradeStation deducts costs once "per side".
-For example, if your trading costs are set to $25 in Builder, they should be set to $12.50 in TradeStation.
+This is not necessary in AmiBroker since the code itself contains the MaxBarsBack setting.

 For forex trading, one source of discrepancy is the so-called "roll over credit", which TradeStation calculates on foreign exchange trades.
 This is currently outside the scope of Builder.
 In most cases, these credits are small amounts that do not affect the overall results substantially.

-Also, even with all the settings correct, there may be small differences.
+Even with all the settings correct, there may be differences.
 Oftentimes, these result from rounding errors and other small differences that are unavoidable.
-For example, if an oscillator is compared to a fixed value, such as 80.0, using the less-than-of-equal (<=) operator, there may be a bar where the value calculates as exactly 80.0 in Builder but as 80.0000001 in TradeStation.
+For example, if an oscillator is compared to a fixed value, such as 80.0, using the less-than-or-equal (≤) operator, there may be a bar where the value calculates as exactly 80.0 in Builder but as 80.0000001 in TradeStation.
 This seemingly insignificant difference can result in a trade that is not taken in TradeStation but is taken in Builder.
 This could then affect subsequent trades because the presence or absence of a trade can either prevent or allow another trade to be taken.
-More often than not, the differences appear only in the first few trades and disappear when the indicator values are less influenced by starting conditions.
+This is particularly true when entries are taken at market, especially when the entry condition is "true".
+Such strategies rely on the exit logic, so that if one trade is off by a bar, the next trade will be delayed by one bar, and so on.
+In this way, a small calculation difference can lead to entirely different results.
+One way to handle this possibility is to stress test strategies after building them.
+Strategies that do poorly under stress testing may be too "fragile" for real life trading.

 I selected the exit end-of-day order type, but my trades don't exit at the end of day in real time trading.
 What can I do?